spacestation13/DMByExample/src/vars/lists/assoc_lists.md

 # Associated lists

-Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a `key-value pair`, `map` or `dictionary`.
+Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a `key-value pair`, `map`, or `dictionary`.
 This can be done as such:

 ```dm
 var/list/L = list()